- Carter Strickland, Reporter, HornsNation

 Don’t stand by your Twitter feeds.
 That is not going to happen.
 Not Tuesday.
 And it probably won’t come out until the depth chart is released two weeks to 10 days before the first game.

 Of course, that doesn’t mean Texas will not get peppered with questions about the quarterback when it steps in front of the media.
-People will ask because really people know just about everything else there is to know about this team.
+People will ask mainly because people know just about everything else there is to know about this team.

 But Brown will undoubtedly be unwavering in his message back: Texas is preparing to play two quarterbacks in 2012.
 And that is an answer of sorts.